usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 # Module 5 Sprint 2

-## Staying Current and Driving Change: Your Role in Continuous Improvement
+## Staying current and driving change: Your role in continuous improvement

-### Why Continuous Learning Matters in Federal Acquisition
+### Why continuous learning matters in federal acquisition

 Technology and policy in the federal space are evolving faster than ever.
 From emerging tools like artificial intelligence to policy shifts that emphasize modernization, acquisition professionals must stay ahead of change, not react to it.